ansys/pystk/doc/source/api/ansys/stk/core/graphics/IModelArticulation.rst

 IModelArticulation
 ==================

-.. py:class:: IModelArticulation
+.. py:class:: ansys.stk.core.graphics.IModelArticulation

    object

    A model articulation identifies geometry on the model and is a collection of transformations that can be applied to that geometry.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IModelArticulation

 Overview
 --------